-Vitamin C. Vitamin C, or ascorbic acid, is a strong antioxidant that may also help rebuild collagen.
+Vitamin C, or ascorbic acid, is a strong antioxidant that may also help rebuild collagen.
 Though there are many vitamin C products, none has been approved as a treatment for age-related skin conditions.
 Most research on the effects of antioxidants on the skin has used this vitamin.
 In laboratory studies, vitamin C seems to reduce or even protect against damage to skin cells caused by UV radiation.
 Vitamin C also seems to help skin cells survive after exposure to UV rays.
 Vitamin C is best used in the morning along with sunscreen.

-Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acid
+Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acids

 Exfoliation (resurfacing) is one of the basic methods for improving skin and eliminating small wrinkles.
 It involves removing the top layer of skin to allow growth of new skin.
 Home exfoliation methods include simple scrubs and special creams.
 Strong exfoliation methods may not be suitable for people with dark skin because scarring or discoloration may result.
 These products can lead to post inflammatory hyperpigmentation, which leaves the skin with more dark discoloration rather than eliminating the dark areas.
 If you are not sure of a product, talk to your dermatologist.

-Abrasive Scrubs.
-These involve using an abrasive material to remove old top layer skin so that new skin can grow.
-Types of abrasives include sugar or salt grains, ground fruit pits, aluminum oxide particles, and tiny plastic beads (also called polyethylene beads, or microbeads).
+These involve using an abrasive material to remove the old top layer skin so that new skin can grow.
+Types of abrasives include sugar or salt grains, ground fruit pits, aluminum oxide particles, and tiny plastic beads (also called polyethylene beads or microbeads).
 Microbeads are the mildest scrub because the particles are smooth and round.
 Ground fruit pits and aluminum oxide are the strongest scrubs because their particles have rough edges that may injure the skin.
 The abrasive material is mixed with a base, often a cream or cleansing fluid.
-Scrubs can worsen certain skin conditions such as acne or broken blood vessels.
+Scrubs can worsen certain skin conditions such as acne, rosacea, or broken blood vessels.
 Scrubs are also not suitable for sensitive skin.

 Most alpha hydroxy acid products contain glycolic acid.
-Skin care products are also made from polyhydroxy acids (PHAs) and beta hydroxy acids (BHAs).
+Skin care products are also made from polyhydroxy acids (PHAs) and beta hydroxy acids (BHAs) such as salicylic acid.
 Research suggests that PHA products may cause less skin irritation than AHA or BHA products.

-Acid concentrations in over-the-counter AHA preparations are 2 - 10%.
+Acid concentrations in over-the-counter AHA preparations are 2% to 10%.
 Prescription strength creams contain at least 12% glycolic acid.
-Glycolic acid peels of 30 - 70% concentration may be administered in a doctor's office.
+Glycolic acid peels of 30% to 70% concentration may be administered in a doctor's office.
 Treatment is done weekly or monthly.

-Results of AHA treatment varies.
+Results of AHA treatment vary.
 Side effects can include skin burn, itching, pain, and scarring.
 AHA may increase the chance of sun damage to the skin, even at concentrations as low as 4%.
 Side effects can last up to a week after a person stops using the product.
 Experts advise that for home use, AHA concentrations of 10% or less are suitable.
 AHA peels of up to 60% are available without a prescription.
 These concentrations should be used only under a doctor's supervision.
 If side effects occur, stop using the product right away.
 When using these products, avoid sunlight and use sun protection as sun exposure may lead to postinflammatory hyperpigmentation.

 Other Skin Treatments

-Topical Fluorouracil.
 This is a medication prescribed to treat precancerous and cancerous skin problems.
 It also seems to improve the appearance of skin damaged by the sun.
 Problems that may be corrected include wrinkles and spots.
 The effects may be similar to those of laser therapy.
 When using fluorouracil, your skin will get very red and inflamed and will be more sensitive to the sun.
 These creams are usually used for 2 to 4 weeks.

 Herbs and Supplements

 Many herbal products and supplements are advertised as being healthy for the skin.
-The Food and Drug Administration (FDA) does not regulate herbal remedies and dietary supplements.
+The FDA does not regulate herbal remedies and dietary supplements.
 Manufacturers and distributors do not need FDA approval to sell their products.
 Any substance that affects the body's chemistry can produce side effects that may be harmful.
-Check with your doctor before using herbal products and supplements as they may cause unwanted side effects or interact with other medicines you are taking.
+Check with your health care provider before using herbal products and supplements as they may cause unwanted side effects or interact with other medicines you are taking.

 Some natural remedies can cause the skin to be extra sensitive to light (photosensitivity).
-They should not be used before talking with your health care provider:
+They should not be used before talking with your provider:

 Skin resurfacing (exfoliation) is usually done in the office of a doctor, such as a dermatologist or plastic surgeon.
 It includes chemical peels, laser resurfacing, and dermabrasion.
 The aim of skin resurfacing is: